 - Calculating the rate reduction for Pre-Existing Employment Supporting Document

 - Manual Claim Provider Advice

 - Progress Payment Review template

+- SEE Program Evidence for Progress Payments

+- Workforce Specialist Projects eligible for Progress Payments

-The Workforce Australia Employment Services Provider payment model recognises Providers will be servicing the most disadvantaged Participants and will need to invest in them if they are to secure long-term employment.
+The Workforce Australia Employment Services Provider payment model recognises Providers are servicing the most disadvantaged Participants and will need to invest in them if they are to secure long-term employment.
 The payment model has been designed to incentivise personalised support and outcomes for those hardest to help, and to support Provider viability.